General Admissions Information

 - SAT I or ACT scores for undergraduate applicants under the age of 21.
 Two letters of recommendation.

-- Financial documents, including notarized affidavit of support, student certification form, and bank statements.
+- Financial documents, including notarized affidavit of support, student certification form, and bank statements in US language and currency.

 Additional documents may be required.